Starting out as a freelance writer can be scary. It was (and still is) for me.

 “Be serious, making money from home is a scam and everyone but you knows it.”

-But then I came across this work form home, make more money, do what you love “job” called freelance writing.
+But then I came across this work from home, make more money, do what you love “job” called freelance writing.

 How I Found Out About Freelance Writing

 The truth is, I am not really sure how I learned about freelance writing.
 I don’t remember the specifics but I do remember thinking, “Hey, I like to write, and I am good at it.
 Why don’t I give this a try?”